Professional Online IQ Test

 Is my data stored or shared?

+Yes, some assessment data is stored, but ACIS does not sell your personal information.
 Your test progress and results are stored locally in your browser using localStorage.
 Additionally, when cloud sync is enabled, limited assessment data (anonymous ID, demographic info, scores, and integrity signals) may be transmitted to our secure backend (Supabase) to support test integrity and improve norms.
-We do not sell or share your personal information.
 Clearing your browser data will remove locally stored results.
 For full details, see our Privacy Policy.

 What devices work best for ACIS?